jessonfoo/p002/week_6/6_technical_blog.md

 Write a blog post that teaches your audience about these two paradigms.
 Think of an example to use to teach your cohort the difference and SHOW your audience the difference.

-## Submission
+## Release 3: Publish
-Link to your blog on the index of your github.io site and push your changes.
+Link to your blog on the index of your site and push your changes.

+Make sure the index of your site is maintained, nice, and professional.
+This is your face in the online community, so make it nice!

+## Release 4: Share!

 Share your blog on the google+ community under "Blog Posts!"
-Read others blogs.
-What did you like about them?

-Post a comment on their community post to start a discussion or give some feedback.
+Read others and see if you agree or disagree.
+Start a discussion on this topic.
 Consider sharing your blog post on Reddit as well.

-## Optimize your learning (Optional)
-Do you like your blog design?
-How can you improve it?
-Make it better by updating the CSS and HTML.
-This is your portfolio!